mgmontenegrocal/mgmontenegrocal.github.io/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
-title: ''
+title: 'Marcos Gaspar Montenegro Calvimonte'
 date: 2022-10-24
 type: landing

 sections:
   - block: hero
-    demo: true # Only display this section in the Wowchemy demo site
+    demo: false # Only display this section in the Wowchemy demo site
     content:
-      title: Hugo Academic Theme
+      title:
       image:
         filename: hero-academic.png
       cta: